Interpretable Early Warnings using Machine Learning in an Online Game-experiment

-Approaching the rate-induced transition, the trend of the variance depends on what \textit{pseudo-mean} the deviations are computed from, as the mean and equilibrium are ill-defined in our r/place images.
-The toy model exemplifies repercussions of applying definitions from transition models to variables in a high-dimensional system.
+Approaching the rate-induced transition, the trend of the variance depends on which \textit{pseudo-mean} the deviations are computed from, as the mean and equilibrium are ill-defined in our r/place images.
 The pseudo-mean can be taken as the equilibrium that the state fails to track; but in r/place compositions, this theoretical equilibrium is unknown.
 Alternatively, the variance can be computed using a short-timescale sample mean---which is only approximate in our compositions, but we use it as the main \texttt{variance} variable.
 Lastly, the pseudo-mean of the fraction of differing pixels can simply be zero, which corresponds to using the reference image of our compositions.
 These three variance definitions can lead to different interpretations in the toy model, which underscores the consequences of model design.

 Though the r/place data offers unprecedented insights into large-scale human behavior, there are certain limitations.
 First, we rely on the user-annotated Atlas~\cite{haagmansPlaceAtlasInitiative2024} to classify the pixel change data into compositions.
 Omissions or inaccuracies from contributors can impact the image borders of compositions, as well as their birth and death times.
-We rectify some of these mistakes with minimal corrections to composition borders (see SI section~\ref{secSI:compodata}); these corrections only impact a small fraction of pixels and do not significantly modify the time series.
+We rectify some of these mistakes with minimal corrections to composition borders (see SI Section~\ref{secSI:compodata}); these corrections only impact a small fraction of pixels and do not significantly modify the time series.
 The collective work of the Atlas contains crucial cultural information that automatic methods such as clustering~\cite{wuLargescaleCollectiveDynamics2024} or edge detection~\cite{cannyComputationalApproachEdge1986} cannot compensate for.
 Another issue is pixel changes that violated the 5-minute cooldown time.
-Moderators were not subject to the cooldown rule, and some users had multiple accounts or programmed bots to change pixels automatically (see SI section~\ref{secSI:rplacedata}).
+Moderators were not subject to the cooldown rule, and some users had multiple accounts or programmed bots to change pixels automatically (see SI Section~\ref{secSI:rplacedata}).
 These pixel changes are hard to eliminate systematically.
 However, they contribute to the canvas dynamics observed by users and are therefore part of the experiment; they also constitute less than 1\% of changes in 2022.